Mireia Belmonte

 Mireia Belmonte García (born 10 November 1990) is a Spanish Olympic, world, and European champion swimmer.
-She is the world record holder in the short course 200-metre butterfly and 400-metre individual medley.
-Formerly, she held the world record in the short course 400-metre freestyle, 800-metre freestyle, and 1500-metre freestyle.
+She is the former world record holder in the short course 200 metre butterfly, 400 metre individual medley, 400 metre freestyle, 800 metre freestyle, and 1500 metre freestyle.
 She was the first Spanish woman to win a gold medal in swimming at an Olympic Games and is widely considered to be the greatest Spanish swimmer of all time.

 At the 2016 Olympic Games in Rio de Janeiro she became Olympic champion in the 200-metre butterfly, and also won the bronze medal in the 400-metre individual medley.
-She previously competed at the 2008 Beijing Olympic Games, where she debuted at 17 years old, and at 2012 London, where she won two silver medals, one in the 200-metre butterfly with a time of 2:05.25 and one in the 800-metre freestyle with a time of 8:18.76.
+She previously competed at the 2008 Beijing Olympic Games, where she debuted at 17 years old, and at 2012 London, where she won two silver medals, one in the 200 metre butterfly with a time of 2:05.25 and one in the 800-metre freestyle with a time of 8:18.76.

 Early years

-Mireia's parents, José Belmonte (from Freila, Granada) and Paqui García (from Huelma, Jaén), moved to Catalonia and the family has always lived in the La Salud quarter of Badalona.
+Mireia's parents, José Belmonte (from Freila, Granada) and Paqui García (from Huelma, Jaén), moved to Catalonia and the family has always lived in the La Salut quarter of Badalona.

 She was advised to swim at the age of 5 by her doctor.
 Club Natació Badalona (in Catalan) was the swimming club where she started to compete.
-In 2003, she obtained a scholarship from Federación Catalana de Natación (in Catalan) to train at the Centro de Alto Rendimiento (High Performance Center, CAR) in San Cugat del Vallés.
+In 2003, she obtained a scholarship from Federación Catalana de Natación (in Catalan) to train at the Centro de Alto Rendimiento (High Performance Center, CAR) in Sant Cugat del Vallès.
 Her coach was Jordi Murio when she was signed by Club Natació L'Hospitalet (in Catalan).
-After 6 years in this club, she was signed in the 2007/08 season by Club Natación Sabadell (in Catalan).
+After 6 years in this club, she was signed in the 2007/08 season by Club Natació Sabadell (in Catalan).
 She continued training at the CAR with her new coach, Carles Subirana.
 In 2009 she left the CAR and moved to the Club Natación Sabadell to train with Michael Piper and later Fred Vernoux.